MrRobinOfficial/Guide-UnrealEngine/sections/common_issues.md

 To solve this overflow issue, either use a bigger data type (`int64`).
 Or use unsigned data types instead, such as `uint32` or `uint64`.

+##### Array overflow

-2. **Array overflow**: When you try to access an element of an array, which is outside of its bounds, the result will be an overflow.
+When you try to access an element of an array, which is outside of its bounds, the result will be an overflow.
 Unreal Engine uses the `TArray` and `TArrayView` types for arrays, and it's important to be aware of their maximum size.

 For an example